Evolution of management systems: Recycled process

 During the process of utilizing added value, the asset-recovery practices expand quickly to a majority of products and services (Dell, IBM, Xerox).
 New products are being designed for extended life spans and multiple profit cycles.
 Reverse logistics and reverse logistics management (RLM) are adding new loops to the traditionally unidirectional processes of supply chains.
 Old supply chains have become demand chains and now reverse value chains, demonstrating that value can be added in both directions: through the forward pass of production as well as through the backward pass of recovery and remanufacture.
 Concepts of easy disassembly, durability, reuse and recycling are built in into equipment design.

 Figure 4 refers to closed-loop management system and it represents the Stage 6 of the evolution of management systems.
 The new loops in the figure are not just traditional information feedback loops, but real business processes of collection, disassembly, reprocessing and reassembly activities (operations).
 The conventional open-ended linear processes are being redesigned towards closure.

 New loops of recycled products and materials, energy recovery and knowledge renewal are being created within global-sourcing (GS) networks.
 Product reuse/remanufacture relies on a high residual value which gives a good head start for added value maximization.
 The system becomes organizationally closed and potentially long-term sustainable or even trans-generations self-sustainable.
 The "openness" and customization of the product design, upgradeable products, flexible product platforms, mutability and waste-free strategies are being implemented.
-However, in this latest stage, new employee skills and managerial knowledge, as well as essential mass customization mindset are yet to be produced, maintained and renewed.
-Eliminating non-value added resources is still necessary.
-Integrating production system elements and work functions still needs time to evolve.